Helping Verb Lists

 |Have||I have finished my homework.|

 Modal helping verbs always help the main verbs and cannot be used alone in a sentence.
 Some modal helping verbs are “could”,“must”, and “will”.
 These verbs can express expectation, possibility, necessity, and much more.
 Therefore, modal helping verbs can be used to form conditional sentences, which are statements that discuss facts or hypotheticals and their consequences.
+Word study based upon well constructed helping verb practice lists is hugely beneficial for young learners.

 Modal Helping Verbs Examples